paulb00th/galapagos/content/en/visiting/climate-and-dive-conditions.md

 •    July – December: average 18°-23°C (65°-75°F)

-Depending upon the season during which you visit, we provide 5 to 7mm wetsuits, so that nobody is shivering rather than enjoying themselves!
+Depending upon the season during which you visit, we provide 5 to 7mm wetsuits, so that there’s no shivering!
 In the cooler seasons we also provide accessories such as hoods.
-If you are not used to cold seas or if you feel the cold more than others, please feel free to bring an extra base layer (although we do keep a few spares on hand).
+If you are not used to cold seas or if you feel the cold more than most, please feel free to bring an extra base layer (although we do keep a few spares on hand).

 If you plan to snorkel, we recommend using a 3mm wetsuit during the cooler period of the year and a dive skin during the warmer period.
 You can rent these locally or bring your own.

 #### Visibility
 On average, visibility in the Galapagos is between 8 and 10m (25ft to 35ft) with an increase to some 18m (60ft) on good days.
-If you’re used to 20, 30, 40 or 50 m of visibility, don’t worry!
-A unique aspect of the Galapagos is that its wildlife is both abundant and often curious.
-You will be diving close enough to sea lions, sharks, rays and other animals that the difficulty is most often choosing where to look, not the vis!
+If you’re used to 20, 30, 40 or 50 m of visibility, don’t worry, a unique aspect of the Galapagos is that its wildlife is both abundant and curious - you will find yourself diving close to sea lions, sharks, rays and other animals and the ‘difficulty’ will be choosing where to look, not the vis!

 **-**
 Return to [Visiting us](/visiting/introduction)